Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Maximum likelihood reconstruction with symmetric statistics

 We use ``\hetero'' to indicate the ideas, algorithms, and software of this paper.
 They are a generalization of Ref.~\cite{YiliZhengQiuWangDoerschukJOSA2012} so we use ``{\heterosymparticles}'' to indicate Ref.~\cite{YiliZhengQiuWangDoerschukJOSA2012} and ``{\heterosymstatistics}'' to indicate the generalization.
 In ``{\heterosymparticles}'' the particles are heterogeneous and each particle has the symmetry (use $p=1$ only) while in ``{\heterosymstatistics}'' the particles are heterogeneous, no particle has the symmetry, but the statistics of the particles have the symmetry (use $p\in\{1,\dots,\Nirrep\}$).
 Absence of symmetry is a symmetry with just one symmetry operator, the identity operator, and the ideas, algorithms, and software include this case, which we denote by ``{\heteroasymmetry},'' since the {\heterosymparticles} and {\heterosymstatistics} ideas are identical in the asymmetric case.

 The scale of computing for estimators using the three different symmetry assumptions is described in this paragraph in terms of the number of parameters that must be estimated from the data.
 Figure~\ref{fig:computationalcomplexity} shows the number of variance parameters that must be estimated (diagonal covariance matrix) as a function of the upper limit on the degree $l$ of the spherical harmonics $Y_{l,m}(\theta,\phi)$ that are included in the mathematical model of the electron scattering intensity.
 This upper limit is denoted by $l_{\rm max}$.
 The number of variance parameters is shown for three cases: (i)~{\heteroasymmetry}, (ii)~{\heterosymparticles}, and (iii)~{\heterosymstatistics}.
-The number of mean parameters is equal to the number of variance parameters for {\heterosymparticles}.
+For both {\heterosymparticles} and {\heterosymstatistics}, the number of mean parameters is equal to the number of variance parameters for {\heterosymparticles} while for {\heteroasymmetry} the number of mean parameters equals the number of variance parameters.
 The curve for the {\heteroasymmetry} case is exactly $(l_{\rm max}+1)^2$ and the other two curves are also approximately quadratic in $l_{\rm max}$.
 The attractive aspect of the computational complexity of the {\heterosymstatistics} approach is that the {\heterosymstatistics} curve is substantially below the {\heteroasymmetry} curve even though every electron scattering intensity in the {\heterosymstatistics} approach is asymmetrical.